PrasannaAdiga/tech-notes/golang/05_function.md

 - But if we are building any third party utility function, not an application, then we no need to have this main package and function.
 Because these utility functions are not intended to run as a program, instead we just import it into a another application or go module, so that we can use its functions.
 - So only programs which needs to be executed needs this main package and function.

+## Init function
+- The init function is a special function that can be declared in any package.
+- It's used to perform initialization tasks for the package before it is used.
+- The init function has no parameters and no return values.
+- It's declared like any other function, but with the name init.
+- Go executes init functions automatically when the package is initialized.
+This happens before the main function is executed.
+- The init function always gets executed before the main function, and it occurs exactly once per package, even if the package is imported multiple times.
+- So if we are importing the package in multiple files, it will only happen once.
+- Next we come to the order of execution within a single package.
+	- Go executes init functions in the order in which they are declared.
+	- If there are multiple init functions, they execute sequentially following their textual order in the package file.
+- And lastly we come to the usage of init functions.
+	- So init function is commonly used for tasks such as initializing variables, performing setup operations, registering components or configurations, and initializing state required for the package to function correctly.

+## os.exit(1) function
+- os.exit is a function that terminates the program immediately with the given status code
+- It's useful for situations where you need to halt the execution of the program completely, without deferring any functions or performing any cleanup operations.
+- That means that the exit will be done in a hastily fashion, without doing any cleanup, or without running any deferred functions or any deferred statements.
+- Calling OS dot exit will not invoke deferred functions, including those registered using defer.
+It bypasses the normal defer, panic, and recover mechanisms.

 ## Function example:

+Get user input from command line and perform addition

 ```
     func main() {
         fmt.Println("Hello user, please enter below values!")